 I enjoyed the themes presented.
 This could have been a write-off of Hamlet, but the plotting and themes make it way more than that.
 Some topics such as warfare, genocide, colonization, imperialism, the cycle of vengeance, slavery, classism, and diaspora get covered.
 They show it instead of telling it most of the time and it doesn’t talk down to the audience in how they present these issues.
 Strings also adds moral complexity with the good guys being flawed (and that’s not even getting into Kahro’s past crimes) and the villains are more than the typical mustache-twirling maniacally laughing ones seen in Bond movies or Saturday morning cartoons.

 There are some flaws to this unique film though.
 Zita does spout a lot of exposition when the Zeriths do an interpretive dance about their tribe’s history especially since some of it was already shown earlier.
 Another one involves Hal and Erito being painted to disguise themselves as nomads was a bit questionable since some could interpret it as being in blackface/brownface.
-I can see the logic in that argument, but I personally wasn’t that offended like I should be.
+I can see the logic in that argument, but the method was much different.
 It does become a major plot element given their relationship with the Zeriths and also with a prophecy that obviously fits Hal despite Zita not knowing at first.